Local min-max surfaces and strongly irreducible minimal Heegaard splittings

-The proof sketched by Rubinstein, while insightful and natural, remains vague or incomplete on some points.
+Based on this observation, Rubinstein outlined a proof that in the case when the Heegaard splitting $H$ is strongly irreducible then the min-max theory should create a minimal surface isotopic to $H$ or whose double cover plus a vertical neck is isotopic to $H$.
+Since the minimal surface obtained by min-max could be broken into several components and thus not isotopic to $H$, his idea was to iterate the min-max procedure until the desired situation occurred.
+The proof sketched by Rubinstein, while insightful and natural, remains vague or incomplete on essentially two points.
 Based on another unpublished announced result of Pitts and Rubinstein \cite{PittsRubinstein}, he assumes that the min-max surface essentially contains the topological information of the sweepouts, and this was proved later by Ketover \cite{Ketgenusbound}.
 Moreover he suggests to apply the min-max theorem but taking into account only a subdomain of the manifold, and he claims that one gets a minimal surface inside the interior of such a subdomain.
 This needs to be defined and justified (see Theorem \ref{smoothminmax}).
-Besides, in \cite[Corollary 1.9]{Rubinsteinnotes} he takes the limit of min-max surfaces by stating that their areas are bounded, which is unclear since the min-max widths he just considered are atttached to subdomains and could a priori be unbounded, even if the metrics converge.
+Besides, in \cite[Corollary 1.9]{Rubinsteinnotes} another minor point is that he takes the limit of min-max surfaces by stating that their areas are bounded, which is unclear since the min-max widths he just considered are attached to subdomains and could a priori be unbounded, even if the metrics converge.

+In \cite{Ketgenusbound}, Ketover analyzed how the subsequence $\Sigma^{j}_{t_{j}}$ converges to a min-max limit surface $\Sigma^\infty$.
+He deduced a genus bound for $\Sigma^\infty$ which was conjectured by Pitts and Rubinstein.
+He also made an important step towards a proof of Rubinstein's claimed result, by proving that either it was true, or $\Sigma^\infty$ had several components and was obtained by some surgeries.
+The problem left to get the final result was that $\Sigma^\infty$ may be broken into several components.